cdevents/community/rfc/cdevents-translator.md

    http.ListenAndServe(":8080", nil)
 }
 ````
-#### Create a Library/Package gerrit-translator-cdevents
+#### Create a Library/Package gerrit-translator
-Library with the name `gerrit-translator-cdevents` will be created in a separate package/repo.</br>
+Library with the name `gerrit-translator` will be created in a separate package/repo.</br>
 Declare a struct to hold fields related to translation of Gerrit event.</br>
 Implement `TranslateEvent` to translate Gerrit event to CDEvent.

-- Example structure of `gerrit-translator-cdevents` library
+- Example structure of `gerrit-translator` library
 ````go
 package gerrittranslator